jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 Here's the honest truth: **it depends on what you're building**.

-### Start with try/catch if
+### Start with try/catch if:

-- You're building something simple
+- You're building something simple with straightforward error handling
-- Your team is learning JavaScript/TypeScript
+- Your team is learning JavaScript/TypeScript fundamentals
-- You need to ship quickly
+- You need to ship quickly and iteration speed matters more than compile-time safety
-- You're working at the "edges" (HTTP handlers, etc.)
+- You're working at system boundaries (HTTP handlers, event listeners) where you need to catch all errors

-### Consider neverthrow when
+### Consider neverthrow when:

-- Your business logic is getting complex
+- Your business logic has multiple failure modes that need different handling
-- You want the compiler to help you handle errors
+- You want the compiler to verify that you've handled all error cases
-- You're tired of forgetting to catch exceptions
+- You're tired of forgetting to catch exceptions and discovering them in production
-- You like the idea of errors being values instead of explosions
+- You need composable error handling that works well with functional patterns

-### Look at Effect when
+### Look at Effect when:

-- You have complex requirements (timeouts, retries, etc.)
+- You need sophisticated orchestration (timeouts, retries, circuit breakers, rate limiting)
-- You want excellent testability
+- Testability is critical and you want pure dependency injection
-- Your team enjoys learning new concepts
+- You want consistent policies applied uniformly across your application
-- You're building something that needs to scale
+- Your team has capacity to learn functional programming concepts and advanced abstractions

 ## The Decision Tree